Workplaces Need Clear Leave Policies

 Let MISHU craft perfect policies for you

-Above all else, systems and rules allow groups of people to function as a cohesive unit, companies being no exception.
 Our HR consultants are ready to help you create and implement workplace policies backed by years of experience and inside out knowledge of the law, ensuring deadlines are met, workloads are distributed evenly, and decisions made without bias.

 FAQs about Types of Leave in Malaysia: